Muscle-Building for Skinny Guys

 Men with different body shapes, levels of muscularity, and degrees of leanness.
 Illustrated by Shane Duquette.

-Most men want to have an attractive physique.
+Most men want to have an aesthetic physique.
 Few know exactly what that means.
-When they guess the degree of muscularity women prefer, they’re off by thirty pounds (study).
+For example, when they guess the degree of muscularity women prefer, they’re off by thirty pounds (study).
 Many have a deeper misunderstanding, failing to connect their appearance to their fitness and strength.
-Some shun attractiveness, mistakenly thinking it’s superficial.…
+Some shun aesthetics, mistakenly thinking…

 Read More